How to install WSL2 on Windows 10

 Personally, I installed Ubuntu for the following subjective reasons:

-- Canonical (the developers of Ubuntu) and Microsoft have a partnership to ensure maximum stability and compatibility of the Ubuntu WSL images.
+- Canonical (the developers of Ubuntu) and Microsoft have a partnership to ensure maximum stability and compatibility of the Ubuntu image for WSL.

-- Most of Linux user out there use Ubuntu, so it is easy to find resolution to the majority of problems, because chances are that someone had the same problem before you.
+- Most of Linux users out there use Ubuntu (specially newbies), so it is easy to find resolution to the bast majority of problems, because chances are that someone had the same problem before you.

 - As a developer (my Linux geek times went away years ago) I want to expend the less time possible solving problems with my environment, so the above two points are important to me.